secretGeek/til/npm/getting_started.md

 >"This folder is just a private piece of code...
 I'm NOT planning to publish it to the world, so get the HELL OFF MY CASE, npm, you intrusive, weird, bully."

-Now -- what if the current package is not intended only for private use.
+Now &mdash; what if the current package is not intended only for private use.
 Then we need to know how to populate the missing attributes.

 Here's an example of starting `package.json` that contains just the attributes that are causing warnings: